 A young child’s bedroom is a living universe for them.
+It also helps to develop healthy sleep habits.
 It’s where they play, dream, imagine, do homework and hang out with friends.
 More than that it’s an isolation zone from grown-ups and a refuge in times of emotional turmoil – it needs to be fun, comfortable and functional, but most importantly for you the parent/designer, it needs to be effortlessly open to change and transition as your child grows up.

 Color is Key

 Keep themes colorful but don’t go overboard.
 Use a splash of your child’s favorite color to bring a fun, creative energy to the room.
 This way you maintain a room that your child can grow into, that is fun and creative but also nice, clean and sophisticated

 Build from the basics